stanwood/handbook/README.md

 We (mostly) invoice our clients based on hours worked.

 We get paid by the hour.
-Our clients honour us with a tremendous amount of trust - in return we give them total transparency.
+Our clients honor us with a tremendous amount of trust - in return we give them total transparency.

 They expect splits by ticket or overhead tasks.